ahmetaa/poppy/README.md

-# Some Hash related algorithms and functions for Dart
+# Hash algorithms and functions for Dart

 ## Minimal Perfect Hash